auctors/free-lunch/README.md

 - [Gramps](https://gramps-project.org/) - Research, organize and share your family tree with Gramps.
 - [Scilab](https://www.scilab.org/) - Open source software for numerical computation.
 - [GNU Octave](https://www.gnu.org/software/octave/) - A programming language for scientific computing.
-- [ZoteroBib](https://zbib.org/) - ZoteroBib helps you build a bibliography instantly from any computer or device, without creating an account or installing any software.
+- [ZoteroBib](https://zbib.org/) - ZoteroBib helps you build a bibliography instantly from any computer or device.
 - [edX](https://www.edx.org/) - Free online courses by Harvard, MIT.
 - [Khan Academy](https://www.khanacademy.org/) - A personalized learning resource for all ages.
 - [Coursera](https://www.coursera.org/) - Free and paid courses on a wide variety of subjects from scholastic to technical and more.